leomezza/FamilyMemories-IH-Mod1/README.md

    * If the two cards match we keep them
    * If they don't match, we turn them back over
 4. Remember what was on each card and where it was
-5. Watch and remember during the other player's turn
-6. The game is over when all the cards have been matched
+5. The game is over when all the cards have been matched
-7. The player with the most matches wins
+6. The player checks how many attempts were needed

 ## Prerequisites